While Corned Beef or Irish Stew might be the main feast… try some of these favorite St Patrick’s Day Appetizers to get the party started.

 More Americans identify as Irish than the population of Ireland itself.
-Second only to Germany, Irish heritage is strong in America with Northeastern states ranking highest.
-In fact, 21% of the population in Massachusettes claim Irish heritage.
+Second, only to Germany, Irish heritage is strong in America with Northeastern states ranking highest.
+In fact, 21% of the population in Massachusetts claim Irish heritage.

 "There are actually quite a few naturally green snacks you can use in this board of St. Patrick’s Day Appetizers – pistachios, pesto, mint jelly, grapes, and zucchini.
 For the protein, I used Dubliner Cheese (it tastes likes a dry medium cheddar) and a pub cheese (horseradish-cheddar).
 Both of these are available at Trader Joe’s.
 For the meat, I used sliced ham and pastrami – a finger-food friendly version of corned beef (my mom’s favorite dish to cook this time of year).
 Add an ale or whole grain mustard and some fun gold-wrapped chocolate for the ultimate spread in St. Patrick’s Day Appetizers, right?"

 "These easy Shamrock Veggie Skewers are a perfect St. Patrick’s Day appetizer for parties, and a fun, healthy after-school snack!
 Plus, if you happen to catch a leprechaun (lucky you!), you’ll know just what to feed him!"